kurtlewis/tech-writing-final-project/StartupVsEnterpriseDevelopment.md

   - [Small](https://github.com/kurtlewis/tech-writing-final-project/blob/master/StartupVsEnterpriseDevelopment.md#downsides)
   - [Large](https://github.com/kurtlewis/tech-writing-final-project/blob/master/StartupVsEnterpriseDevelopment.md#downsides-1)

  With any company there are downsides, some downsides can be generalized between large and small companies.
-Being aware of downsides allows for
+Being aware of downsides is important, because no company, large or small, will be perfect in every regard.

 # Small Companies
 ## Work flows